Richards Surname Meaning, History & Origin

-Richards Surname Genealogy
+Richards Surname Meaning

 Richards as a surname meaning “son of Richard” took root in the west country and in Wales; while the surname Richardson is generally to be found in the north of England and in Scotland.

 - Richards Family History.
 The Richards nursery in the Tamar valley.

 - Ancestors of Thomas Richards.